ananayaarya258-prog/-Windows-Registry-Forensics-Analysis/README.md

 Why It Matters in Investigation:
 Each network interface is identified by a unique GUID.
 This information helps confirm network configuration, identify IP addresses used by the system, and verify that the analysis is being performed on the intended machine.

-🔍 Artifact 4: Previously Connected Networks
+🔍 Artifact: Previously Connected Networks

 Registry Paths: